marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-databinding-with-wpf.md

 #### Reverse Engineer Model

-We’re going to make use of Entity Framework Designer, which is included as part of Visual Studio, to create our model.
+We?re going to make use of Entity Framework Designer, which is included as part of Visual Studio, to create our model.

--   **Project -&gt; Add New Item…**
+-   **Project -&gt; Add New Item?**
 -   Select **Data** from the left menu and then **ADO.NET Entity Data Model**
 -   Enter **ProductModel** as the name and click **OK**
 -   This launches the **Entity Data Model Wizard**